appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 ```
 We can see that the backend connection is TLS secured

-* Lets check the frontend ssl with the following command,
+* Let's check the frontend ssl with the following command,
  ```shell
  mysql> status;
 --------------